SUNDAYROO/VrayScene-Exporter/README.md

 ## Note
 If the scene is heavy, the export process may take some time.

-For example, CH_Lion_VraySceneFile_v004.ma was tested and took approximately 3 minutes.

 If the tool does not work due to shared drive disconnections, run the included administrator_drive.bat file with administrative privileges.

 ## ReadMe.txt Guide